 What you will learn

-You will learn the challenges of urbanization including community land-use planning that maximizes transportation and economic infrastructure and contributes to climate change solutions, energy conservation, protecting water supplies, and caring for natural areas.
-You will learn about design, community engagement, policy analysis and government processes, economics, planning and development law, geomatics and conflict resolution.
+You will learn about the challenges of managing urbanization in a variety of contexts and about the latest innovations in planning policy and design.
+Some of the topics you’ll study include: land-use planning that integrates modern technologies, active transportation and transportation infrastructure, climate change solutions, energy conservation, protecting water supplies, and caring for natural areas.
+You will learn about community engagement, policy analysis and government processes, economics, planning and development law, geomatics, and conflict resolution.

 A first-year schedule sample